-The Christian Financial Resources Demand certificate, the Church Development Fund Presidential Flex certificate, and the Christian Investors Financial Demand certificate are demand certificates determined using Level 2 inputs based on the amounts provided by each administrator.
+The Church Development Fund Presidential Flex certificate, the Christian Financial Resources Demand certificate, and the Christian Investors Financial Demand certificate are demand certificates determined using Level 2 inputs based on the amounts provided by each administrator.
 These demand certificates can be redeemed upon written notice to each administrator.